 Butternut Squash and Carrot Soup

-A creamy, cozy butternut squash and carrot soup you can make in under an hour.
+A creamy, cozy butternut squash and carrot soup you can make in 45 minutes.
 It’s the perfect fall dinner, especially paired with freshly baked bread!

-We’re always on the lookout for healthier comfort food recipes that use in season, wholesome ingredients.
+We’re always on the lookout for healthier comfort food recipes that use in season, minimally processed ingredients.
 One of our favorite ways to health-ify our diets while keeping those cozy vibes is by making flavorful soups, like this butternut squash and carrot soup!
+(Just like our coconut red lentil soup and our Indian tomato soup).

 We’ve tried other butternut squash soup recipes in the past that were either too mild in flavor or not the right texture for us.
-After some trial and error, we landed on our perfect version of this traditional fall soup – one that involves plenty of fresh sage and creamy coconut milk to amp up the flavors and textures.
+After some trial and error, we landed on our perfect version of this traditional fall soup – one that involves plenty of fresh sage and creamy coconut milk to amp up the flavors and textures and make sure it’s as comforting as possible.

-- Why we love it: It’s a warm, comforting, and nutritious option for lunch or dinner that truly feels good for the body and the soul!
+This butternut squash and carrot soup is a warm, comforting, and nutritious option for lunch or dinner that truly feels good for the body and the soul!
+Plus it can all be done in one pot for easy cooking and cleanup.

 - Butternut squash – Slicing up a whole squash can be difficult and time consuming, so we recommend buying cubed squash if you can find it!
 Most grocery stores will have this available during the fall when squash is in season.
 We like to use Olivia’s Organic butternut squash.